 Jeremy Nagel started off as a software developer where he founded his startup, Smooth Messenger.
 An app that was successfully sold to Message Media in 2022.
 This startup’s successful exit showed his ability to conceptualize and build something that resonated with users and industry players alike.
 Currently, Jeremy continues to contribute to Message Media as their dynamic product manager.

-Focus Bear.
+However, his entrepreneurial spirit didn’t stop there!
+His passion drove him to launch a new startup called Focus Bear.
 Uniquely positioned as a productivity and work-life balance app specifically designed for people with ADHD to foster an inclusive digital landscape.

 Talking about his experience with neurodivergence, Jeremy reveals that 7 years ago, like many diagnostic procedures, the tests cost a considerable amount of money.
 Unfortunately, the steep charge of $3,000, coupled with the financial constraints of managing a business that was not yet profitable, left him with a pre-diagnosis.
-But this did help him a lot to release a lot of the self-judgment and opened him to learning more about trying to balance his superpower –
+But this did help him a lot to release a lot of the self-judgment and opened him to learning more about trying to balance his superpower – his inner neurospicy.

-spoons to do certain tasks, potential cases of being overwhelmed, and many more.
+It’s no secret that navigating a business with Autism and ADHD comes with its unique set of challenges like overworking when in hyper-focus mode, forgetting to eat, not having enough spoons to do certain tasks, potential cases of being overwhelmed, and many more.
 Still, pioneers like Jeremy Nagel are instrumental in shattering the stigma, cultivating inclusivity, and showcasing that neurodiversity creates different paths to success.

-for all of us— that difficult roads often lead to beautiful destinations.
+As we continue to explore and share these amazing tales of business owners and their unique journeys, stories like Jeremy’s provide immeasurable inspiration and hope.
+It’s a reminder—for all of us— that difficult roads often lead to beautiful destinations.
 By embracing his business and life with Autism and ADHD, he is not just breaking barriers but also encouraging others to continue pursuing their own creative dreams!
 So, don’t miss this episode, it just might be the boost you need.

 ————–